actris/data-management-plan/DMP/ACTRIS-DMP.md

 - Producing level 3 data for climatological analysis and added values products (quicklooks, links to EVDC - ESA Atmospheric Validation Data Centre)
 - Assuring long-term archiving of L2 and L3 data
 Jointly with NFs and TCs, it also contributes to the elaboration of the data workflow.

  ![GRES services](img/section4/gres_data_flow_v2.png)
 *Figure 11: GRES data products and services*

 All data are stored in the GRES database which is hosted by the French data center for atmospheric data AERIS.
 Only metadata for discovery will be provided to the DVAS unit.

 #### 4.2.6 ASC dataflow and data management
+The ACTRIS ASC unit provides access to data produced from simulation chamber experiments.
+One specificity of this unit is that simulation chambers are often designed to address specific scientific targets (e.g. gas-phase chemistry, aerosol and cloud interactions, …) and are thus equipped with a high diversity of instrumentation in concordance with these topics.
+Therefore, the instrumentation differs a lot from a NF to another one.
+In addition, a number of instruments coupled to chambers are home-made or highly customized.
+These instruments are called “specific” instrumentation, in opposition to “base” instrumentation which is often similar to the one used by observation stations for in situ measurements.
+The diversity and complementarity of chambers and their instrumentation, which are a strength of European simulation chambers, make difficult the establishment of common protocols and data workflows and prevent from centralized data treatment at the TC level.
+The data treatment is therefore performed at the NF level following TC recommendations.
+It should also be noticed that this diversity of scientific targets generates a high number of variables.

+Another specificity of the data provided through ASC unit is that they are obtained by running experiments which means that information on the experimental protocols for chamber operation has to be provided in the dataflow.

+As a consequence, the dataflow is separated in two branches, one describing the experimental protocol for chamber operation and the second one describing the instrument operation (including calibration, QA/QC) and the data treatment.
+This second branch is itself separated in two branches, respectively for base and specific instrumentations:
+* Base instrumentation covers the tools necessary to monitor the physical and chemical conditions prior and during an experiment.
+It concerns fundamental environmental parameters such as temperature, pressure, relative humidity and irradiation levels.
+It concerns also any instrumentation or variables that are covered by an ACTRIS TC, e.g., concentration–time profiles of various species such as VOCs as well as basic atmospheric contaminants including NOx, aerosol number concentration and size distribution.
+The related instruments are thoroughly calibrated following procedures recommended by the TCs and/or using TC services.
+This approach shall allow comparison of the key parameters of experiments and their main results.

+* Specific instrumentation is often developed in-house, is oriented toward very specific targets and tests of novel ideas and concepts and/or covers extremely low concentration ranges, rare but atmospheric-relevant substances and detection limits.
+Typically, there is no common calibration method provided by the TCs for these techniques.
+ACTRIS Atmospheric Simulation Chamber staff will have to implement protocols enabling internal consistency of the measurements for a posteriori validations/reanalysis of the data produced by these high-technology instruments.
+In this context, full traceability of the methodologies, calibrations, algorithms and software versions is implemented by the RPO operating the facility.

 Data provided in ASC unit are L2 and L3 data produced from L0 and L1 data processing performed at NFs level (see Figure 12).
-These data have to be provided by NFs in a standard format and to be documented with rich metadata (see section 3.5).
-NFs are also in charge of providing tools to facilitate the generation and the handling of the data.
-The ASC unit is in charge of:
+These data are provided by NFs in a standard format and are documented with rich metadata (see section 3.5).
+The following responsibilities specific are distributed between NF, TC, and DC as such:

+NF:
+-	Conduction of experiments,
+-	Instrument operation, including calibration (following Standard Operation Protocols for base instrumentation),
+-	Data treatment,
+-	QA/QC including check for internal consistency,
+-	Provision of data and metadata in standard formats to the DC,
+-	Participation to the definition of SOPs jointly with the TCs (base instrumentation),
+-	Participation to instrument intercomparison exercises arranged by TCs,
+-	Provision of tools for data generation and handling.

+TC:
+-	Definition of SOPs for base instrumentation jointly with the NFs (base instrumentation),
+-	Provision of standards for calibration or performing calibration (base instrumentation),
+-	Coordination of instrument intercomparison exercises,
+-	Development of tools for data treatment.

+DC:
-- Providing a free and open access to data and tools developed by NFs through user-friendly web interfaces,
+-	Provision of free and open access to data and tools developed by NFs through user-friendly web interfaces,
-- Developing data visualization tools
+-	Development of tools for data upload and visualization,
-- Developing tools to ensure the quality and the completeness of the data provision process
+-	Development of tools to ensure the quality and the completeness of the data provision process,
-- Creating and maintaining the metadata catalogue
+-	Creation and maintaining of the metadata catalogue,
-- Assuring long-term archiving of L2 and L3 data
+-	Long-term archiving of L2 and L3 data,
-Jointly with NFs and TCs, it also contributes to the elaboration of the data workflow.
+-	Monitor statistics on data provision and usage,
+-	Support and training.

 ![ACTRIS ASC Unit:](https://raw.githubusercontent.com/actris/data-management-plan/master/DMP/img/section2/overview_ASC_unit.png)
 *Figure 12: current overview of ASC unit*

-The ASC unit is making use of EUROCHAMP database (https://data.eurochamp.org/) which is hosted by AERIS infrastructure.
-Only metadata for discovery will be provided to the DVAS unit.

 ### 4.3 Findable: Making data findable, including provisions for metadata [FAIR data]